BMR Calculator

 What Is BMR?

-Your Basal Metabolic Rate (BMR) is the number of calories your body burns at complete rest to maintain basic life functions — breathing, circulation, cell production, and body temperature regulation.
-It represents the minimum energy your body needs to survive if you spent the entire day in bed doing nothing.
+Your Basal Metabolic Rate (BMR) is the number of calories your body burns at complete rest to maintain basic life functions – breathing, blood circulation, cell production, and body temperature regulation.
+It represents the minimum amount of energy your body needs to survive if you spent the entire day in bed doing absolutely nothing.

 For most people, BMR accounts for 60-75% of total daily calorie expenditure.
 This means the majority of the calories you burn each day are not from exercise, but from simply keeping your body alive.
 Understanding your BMR is the first step in calculating your total daily energy needs (TDEE).